funky-monkey/microcaps/README.md

 <img src="https://github.com/funky-monkey/microcaps/raw/master/permissions.png" width="400" align="middle">

-then go to your Mac's Settings > Security and Privacy and press the "Ppen anyway" button.
+then go to your Mac's `Settings > Security and Privacy` and press the `Open anyway` button.
 You can now enjoy the app.

 Hope this helps anyone :)